emmy03/emmy03/README.md

 - 👋 Hi, I’m Emmy
-- 👀 I’m interested in software development and algorithms
+- 👀 I’m passionate about software development, algorithms, and UML modeling
-- 🌱 I’m currently learning programming
+- 🌱 Currently learning programming and exploring data analysis, visualization techniques
+- 🎓 Aspiring to pursue a master’s in Data Science
-- 📫 How to reach me : mjemmy03@gmail.com
+- 📫 Reach me at : mjemmy03@gmail.com

  “The best thing about a boolean is even if you are wrong, you are only off by a bit.”